 materials and membranes are asphalt shingles, tile, metal, and wood shingles.

 - Increased slope provides greater runoff for debris, water and snow.
 Less risk for water buildup that can lead to leaks and mold damage.

 - Can reduce the amount of repair and maintenance costs from a flatter, less inclined roof.

 - More difficult to perform maintenance and repair due to steep pitch.

 - Need for more safety procedures, transferring materials and difficulty maneuvering around the roof generally increases the costs of installation, repair or maintenance.

 PurePoint Energy is a knowledgeable solar installer that has extensive experience in working with both commercial and residential roof installations.
-If you are looking for a trusted local company that is dedicated to providing you with premium service, please consult with us for your free solar evaluation.
+If you are looking for a trusted local company that is dedicated to providing you with premium service, please consult with us by calling (203) 989-2905 or contacting us online for your free solar evaluation.
 No matter what your roof type, we can help you make the best decision to improve your property and lower the cost of operation, if it is indeed suitable for solar PV.